 To properly view and print your T2202A you should login to Minerva directly, rather than entering via the myMcGill portal.
 Information on checking for, and adjusting, page headers/footers and margins can be found in the Help text on Minerva under the Tuition Fee Receipts menu (see “Printing the T2202A”).

-From the end of February until May 31 the tax information is recalculated bi-weekly.
+From the end of February until May 31 the tax information is recalculated semi-monthly.
 This occurs the second and fourth Wednesday of the month, and ensures an up-to-date record of eligible tax receipt amounts.
-From June to January the tax information is recalculated at a min of 1 per month.
+From June to January the tax information is recalculated at a minimum of once per month.
+The Schedule of T2202A and Relevé 8 Tuition Tax Receipts updates can be found here.

 Tuition tax receipt information for previous tax years will be updated periodically.
 If you believe there should be a change to this or any other previous tax receipt records, please email your inquiry to student [dot] accounts [at] mcgill [dot] ca (Student Accounts).